What is Mohs Micrographic Surgery?

 - The treatment area is temporarily bandaged while the skin sample is being processed by our in-house lab.

-- Once the sample is processed, Dr. Mosher will analyze the sample under the microscope to make sure all the skin cancer cells are gone and the margins are clear.
+- Once the sample is processed, your doctor will analyze the sample under the microscope to make sure all the skin cancer cells are gone and the margins are clear.

 - Once the skin cancer is gone, the wound will either be closed with stitches, left open to heal by mother nature, or repaired using a skin graft.
-Dr. Mosher will discuss these options with you prior to your surgery.
+Your doctor will discuss these options with you prior to your surgery.

 - The site will be bandaged and you will return home with instructions about how to care for your surgical site.